Skip to main content

 Designed to: Build teamwork skills, highlight unique areas of interest within the team

-As a common activity offered at local bars and hangouts, trivia night is a fun way to bond as a team.
-By either choosing to host your niche-specific trivia night or going to one held at a local vendor, trivia nights offer a fun way to learn more about people’s areas of interest and knowledge base.
-If you choose to run your own trivia night, it’s fun to incentivize your teammates with fun rewards or titles to create some extra chatter and increase morale around the office after the event.
+A staple at local bars and hangouts, trivia night is a fun way to bond as a team.
+Host your own niche-specific trivia night or join one at a local venue—either way, it reveals people’s areas of interest and knowledge.
+If you run your own, incentivize teammates with rewards or titles to create extra chatter and boost morale around the office afterward.

 Duration: 3–4 hours